dvdvdmt/splitpdf/readme.md

 ### Architecture

-The project consists of:
+The project consists of a Node.js application that uses the pdf-lib library for PDF manipulation.

-1. **Node.js CLI Interface**: Handles argument parsing and validation
-2. **Rust Core Processing**: Performs the actual PDF splitting

 ## Exit Codes